csev/dj4e/assn/dj4e_model.md

 All of the columns from the CSV data must be represented somewhere in the data model.

-Once you have your model build, wun `makemigrations` and `migrate` to create the database.
+Once you have your model build, run `makemigrations` and `migrate` to create the database.

 Reading CSV Files